florian/florian.github.io/_drafts/reservoir-sampling.md

 However, there is an obvious bottleneck to the solution above.
 We are sorting the entire stream, even though we in fact only care about \\(k\\) elements.
-In a lot of cases, \\(k\\) will be much smaller than total number of elements in the stream, so we are performing a lot of unnecessary work.
+In a lot of cases, \\(k\\) will be much smaller than the total number of elements in the stream, so we are performing a lot of unnecessary work.

 To improve on this, let's think about the case of \\(k = 1\\).
 If we only care about one random element, then we should only keep track of the element with the smallest tag.